eveillesimon/eveillesimon/README.md

-- 👋 Hi, I’m @eveillesimon but you can call me Simon
+- 👋 Hi, my name is Simon
 - 👀 I’m really interested in sciences, and i got quite good at computer sciences
 - 🌱 I’m currently learning software development in work-study contract at BNP Paribas
 - 📫 To contact me, here is my mail: eveillesimon@gmail.com